mockingbot/getsentry-onpremise/README.md

 ## Other tips

-- Found in `install.sh`: you can create user from CLI, instead of sending mails with: `docker-compose run --rm web createuser"`
+- Found in `install.sh`: you can create user from CLI, instead of sending mails with: `docker-compose run --rm web createuser`
 - Mails may surly end up in the spam folder, check there if you're being invited through email.

+## `trysen.js`

+Used to custom rate limit issue POST requests, so the sentry docker setup will not get huge backlog, and grind the machine to a stall with the unrestrained memory hogging (in redis & kafka mostly)

+Check the source, and some config scripts in [./trysen/](./trysen/) for details.

 --- --- --- ---